nelnel33/Biweekly/README.md

 It was surprising accurate, so I decided to give it a try.

 If you still don't understand what I'm saying, feel free to just run the file.
-ALL WILL BE EXPLAINED. or watch the video: https://www.youtube.com/watch?v=M34TO71SKGk, ALL WILL BE EXPLAINED. or to be honest, I don't care what you do.
+ALL WILL BE EXPLAINED. or watch the video: https://www.youtube.com/watch?v=M34TO71SKGk,
-ALL WILL BE EXPLAINED.
 ----